• Skip to primary navigation

 • Share

-Why You Should Make This Easy Quinoa Caprese Salad
+Why This Easy Quinoa Caprese Salad Works (and you'll love it)

 • The fluffy quinoa adds protein, boosting this salad from a supporting side to a full meal.
-If you love a heartier salad try my sheet pan Fall Salad with Squash, Kale and Apple.
+If you love a heartier salad try my Kale and White Bean Salad or my Greek Salmon Quinoa Bowl?

-Next - and this is key - once all the water is absorbed, as with rice, remove the pot from the heat and cover it with a lid for 5 minutes.
-This final steaming makes sure any excess water is fully absorbed and gives that all important fluffy texture.
+The Secret Steam: Once the water is absorbed, remove the pot from the heat and cover it with a lid for 5 minutes.
+Just like cooking rice, this final steam traps the remaining moisture, ensures any excess water is absorbed, and guarantees that all-important fluffy texture.

 Find a full printable recipe with measurements below.